OceanBioME/OceanBioME.jl/paper/paper.md

 The same modules can be integrated by Oceananigans to provide tracer-based ecosystem models.
 Second, boundary modules contain sets of equations which provide information at the top and bottom of the ocean.
 For example, air-sea gas exchange modules calculate the flux of carbon dioxide and oxygen at the sea surface, while sediment modules calculate fluxes of carbon and oxygen at the seafloor.
-The third module type are "biologically active" particles.
+The third module type is "biologically active" particles.
 These consist of individual-based models which are solved along particle paths and can be coupled with the tracer-based modules and physics from Oceananigans.
 The biologically active particles can be advected by the currents, and/or they can move according to prescribed dynamics.
 For example, migrating zooplankton or fish can be modelled with biologically active particles and OceanBioME allows these to interact with tracer-based components such as phytoplankton or detritus.